peter-wachira/AndroidTesting/README.md

 ### Known Bugs

-- As at the time this project was made, testing and UIs was not a major concern, the test coverage is not 100%
 - The project is currently being maintained any.
 Contributions are most welcome if you would like to add more modules to the project, you can reach me through my [Contacts](#Contacts) below.
 - Thanks for understanding.